thihara/thihara.github.io/inprogress/2020-6-20-GraphQL-With-Postgraphile.md

 # Create roles (users)

+Create our users.
+Admin user is empadmin.
+Minion user is empminion

 > CREATE USER is equivalent to CREATE ROLE except that CREATE USER assumes LOGIN by default, while CREATE ROLE does not.

 ```sql